Generics in PHP using PHPDocs

 This way is totally type-safe.
 PHPStan will report any violations that don’t adhere to the type system.
 Even Barbara Liskov is happy with it.

-Unfortunately the current generation IDEs do not understand @template and related tags.
-You can choose to use type variables only inside @phpstan-prefixed tags, and leave non-prefixed tags with types that IDEs and other tools understand today:
+If you use a tool that doesn’t understand @template and related tags, you can choose to use type variables only inside @phpstan-prefixed tags, and leave non-prefixed tags with types that the tool understands:

 /**